 The Newfoundland and Labrador Chiropractic Board (NLCB) is comprised of 6 chiropractors elected by the licensed chiropractors in NL and 3 public members appointed by the Minister of Health as well as a registrar as appointed by the board.
-In 2016 there were no changes to the composition of the board and therefore the current board remains as follows:
+In 2017 changes to the composition of the board occurred as a result of the expiration of the term of public member Mr. Carl Rose.
+At present this position remains vacant as the board awaits the appointment of a new public member.
+The current members of the NLCB are therefore as follows.

-Dr. Samuel Rouse, DC- Chair

-- Dr. Douglas White, DC- Treasurer
+Dr. Samuel Rouse, DC- Chair Dr. Douglas White, DC- Treasurer

-- Dr. Janice Grace, DC- Secretary

-- Dr. Janice Manning, DC- Member
+Dr. Janice Grace, DC- Secretary Dr. Janice Manning, DC- Member

-- Dr. Chris Prior, DC- Member

-- Dr. Laura Park, DC- Member
+Dr. Chris Prior, DC- Member Dr. Laura Park, DC- Member

-- Mr. Carl Rose- Public Member

-- Ms. Wanda Cuff-Young- Public Member
+Vacant- Public Member Ms. Wanda Cuff-Young- Public Member

-- Dr. Beaton Walsh- Public member

-- Dr. Darrell Wade, DC- Registrar
+Dr. Beaton Walsh- Public member Dr. Darrell Wade, DC- Registrar